lorenzo-rovigatti/comp_bio_notes/all_atom.md

 P(v) = \left(\frac{\beta}{2 \pi m}\right)^{3/2} \exp\left(-\frac{\beta m v^2}{2}\right).
 $$ (eq:maxwell-boltzmann)

-However, since the initial configuration is most likely *not* an equilibrium configuration, the subsequence equilibration will change the average temperature, so that $\langle T(t) \rangle \neq T$.
+However, since the initial configuration is most likely *not* an equilibrium configuration, the subsequent equilibration will change the average temperature, so that $\langle T(t) \rangle \neq T$.
 We will see later on how to couple the system to a [thermostat](#sec:thermostats) to enforce thermal equilibrium at the desired temperature.

 [^only_velocities]: here I assume that we are dealing with point-like objects.